GF2++

 Note

-A gf2::BitSpan is a gf2::BitStore, so you can take a span of a span.
+A gf2::BitSpan also satisfies the gf2::BitStore concept, so you can take a span of a span.

 Sub-vectors

-The following methods create or fill independent bit-vectors with copies of some contiguous subset of the bits in the store.
+The following functions create or fill independent bit-vectors with copies of some contiguous subset of the bits in the store.

-The split_at method can optionally take two pre-existing bit-vectors to fill, thereby avoiding unnecessary allocations in some iterative algorithms that repeatedly use this method.
+The split_ method can optionally take two pre-existing bit-vectors to fill, thereby avoiding unnecessary allocations in some iterative algorithms that repeatedly use this method.

 Note